-Tuition and fees for the regular 16-week session and the first 8-week bi-term session (for classes that start on January 13th) must be paid in full, or payment arrangements must be in place prior to midnight on January 12, 2020.
+Tuition and fees for the regular 16-week session and the first 8-week bi-term session (classes that start on August 17th) must be paid in full or payment arrangements must be on file prior to midnight on AUGUST 16, 2020.

-Tuition and fees for the second 8-week bi-term session (for classes that start on March 16th) must be paid in full, or payment arrangements must be in place prior to midnight on March 15, 2020.
+Tuition and fees for the second 8-week bi-term session (classes that start on October 12th) must be paid in full or payment arrangements must be on file prior to midnight on OCTOBER 11, 2020.

 Students who have registered for classes, but have not met one of the tuition payment options by the due dates listed above, will have their registration cancelled.
 Check out our Payment Options below.
 If cancellation occurs, and student requests reinstatement of classes, a $75 reinstatement charge will be applied to the student account.